 1 Overall, what was your impression of the event?

-It was a lively, well-organised day, allowing a useful exchange of case studies and a diverse range of interests and networking contacts.
+It was a lively, well-organised day, allowing a useful exchange of case studies and a diverse range of interests and networking contacts.2 What, for you, was the highlight of the day?

 The highlight for me was visiting Queens Parade to see a regenerated street frontage accommodating pop-up small enterprises including a print shop, vintage shop and juice bar.